danielasechen/cs124-lab1/design/design.md

 </br>

-Another important decision involved the "Show Only Uncomplete" button.
+Other important decisions involved the "Show Only Uncomplete" button.
 After implementing its toggle functionality (one click hides all completed items; another click brings them back), we realized that users would have no way of knowing whether "Show Only Uncomplete" was on or not.
 To erase this confusion, we decided to make the button blue when it is toggled.

+Marcos also noted that it makes more sense for the "Show Only Uncomplete" button to say "Show All" when it is toggled.
+In other words, if only the uncomplete tasks are showing, it makes no sense that you would re-click "Show Only Uncomplete" to re-display the completed items.
+Instead, when only the uncomplete items are showing, the button now says "Show All," indicating that you have the option to re-display all of the tasks.

 | <img src="/design/toggle-ex2.png" alt="Before Show Only Uncomplete toggle, before add" style="height: 400px" />  | <img src="/design/toggle-ex1.png" alt="After Show Only Uncomplete toggle, before add" style="height: 400px" /> |